Nandakishore695/HTML-CSS-Javascript/README.md

 | mouseout |  | onblur ||

-**11.What is Babel, and why is it used in JavaScript development?**
+**11. What is Babel, and why is it used in JavaScript development?**

-- Babel is a JavaScript compiler.
-It is used to convert code from a non-JavaScript language into JavaScript like React code.
+- Babel is a JavaScript transpiler.
+It converts code from a non-JavaScript language, such as React code, into JavaScript.

 **12.What is scope in javascript?**